bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 **Loading the firmware:**

-There is now an RRF config.ini
-It needs to be renamed from config_rrf.ini to config.ini for flashing of the firmware.
+There is now an RRF config file.
+It needs to be renamed from **config_rrf.ini** to **config.ini** for updating the configuration of the TFT for RRF.

 **Config.g Changes:**

-Add the following line to your config.g to enable the screen: M575 P1 S2 B57600
+Add the following line to your config.g to enable the screen: `M575 P1 S2 B57600`

 **Implemented features:**